 Coastal communities are obviously hit the hardest by a hurricane.
 The combination of strong winds, rain, and storm surges can cause severe flooding and wind damage.
-But just because you don't leave near the beach doesn't mean a hurricane isn't dangerous.
-The heavy rains winds brought on by a hurricane often cause flooding further inland and tornadoes can strike without warning.
+But just because you don't live near the beach doesn't mean that a hurricane isn't dangerous.
+The heavy rains and winds brought on by a hurricane often cause flooding further inland as well, and may even spawn tornadoes

 That's why it's important to evaluate the risk posed to your area when preparing your home for hurricane season.
 You can review historical hurricane data and even track current storms on the NOAA website